Giuseppe Palermo

 Killer:

-Palermo arrived in New York from Sicily in 1902, fleeing a 31 year sentence for murder.
-He was involved in the 1910 counterfeiting case in Highland.
-He travelled to the farm with Lupo and Morello to check the quality of the printing.
-When the Canadian counterfeit notes were found to be below par, it was Palermo that burnt the currency on the stove in Cina’s farm.
+Palermo was involved in the 1910 counterfeiting case in Highland.
+He travelled to the farm with Lupo and Morello to check the quality of the printing being done there.

-In March 1909 Palermo purchased a share in Cina’s Highland farm from Vincenzo Giglio.
+In March 1909, Palermo purchased a share in Cina’s Highland farm from Vincenzo Giglio.
 He purchased his share under his alias Salvatore Saracina, he also ran a grocery store at 11 Duane Street, Poughkeepsie.